justShashank57/Spotify/README.md

 # Spotify
-This is the spotify for Spotify Clone
+This is the repository for Spotify Clone.